ergut/contextor/README.md

 - **Flexible**: Include specific files or let the AI see everything
 - **Safe**: Warns you about size and skips files >10MB
 - **Binary-aware**: Automatically excludes binary files that wouldn't help AI assistants
+- **Ready to Use**: Automatically copies output to clipboard and saves to file

 ## Features in Detail 🛠️